How to handle verbs on the NLG platform

-- It identifies the words that build a unit, defines its grammatical role and annotates the grammatical cases, numbers or tense.
+- It identifies the words that build a unit, detects its grammatical role and annotates the grammatical cases, numbers or tense.

-The form that the verb takes comes primarily from the subject.
-Depending on what properties of the subject, the verb form changes.
-What other factors you need to determine so that the verb is output correctly, then varies depending on the language.
+The form that a verb takes is derived primarily from the subject.
+Depending on the properties of the subject, the verb changes.
+What other factors you need to determine so that the verb is output correctly may vary depending on the language.

 # The components of Verb containers